Hand and wrist pain

-Unfortunately, hands and wrists remain extremely susceptible to injury and disease.
-But with the help of orthopedic specialists trained in caring for hand and wrist conditions, these problems do not have to be permanent.
+Their small bone structure makes hands and wrists extremely susceptible to injury and disease.
+The good news is, with the help of a trained orthopedic specialist, such problems don’t have to be permanent.

-Some of the most common hand and wrist conditions affecting mobility include:
+Some of the most common hand and wrist conditions impacting mobility include:

 - Ulnar tunnel syndrome